KomodoPlatform/NotaryNodes/notarynodes/and1-89/readme.md

 # Reasons to vote for us:

 ##  First of all Who We are ?

-We’re  Technic and Crypto enthusiast from Germany, who has already collected experience by running an KMDLabs Node, XMPP Chat Server and handling our own Mining Farm.
-Also some of you knowing us as one of the Admin’s in the Pirate Channel of Germany’s Telegram Group.
+We’re  Technic and Crypto enthusiast from Germany, who has already collected experience by running an KMDLabs StakedNotary, XMPP Chat Server and handling our own Mining Farm.
+Also some of you knowing us as one of the Admin’s in the Komodo and Pirate Channel of Germany’s Telegram Group.

 * We are convinced that the potential of crypto lies in it’s decentralisation.
 It means specifically (for us) that 64 nodes should be distributed among 64 different node operators.